 NATIONAL WATERMELON DAY

-National Watermelon Day recognizes the refreshing summertime treat enjoyed at picnics and fairs!
+National Watermelon Day on August 3rd recognizes the refreshing summertime treat enjoyed at picnics and fairs!
 Watermelon is 92% water, which is why it is so satisfying in the summer heat.

-Watermelons can grow enormous, and you will find competitions across the country which award prizes each year for the largest one.
+With proper growing conditions, watermelons grow to enormous sizes.
+Around the world, competitions award prizes each year for the largest one.
 The Guinness Book of World Records states that the heaviest watermelon weighed 262 pounds.
 To learn more refreshing watermelon facts, check out www.watermelon.org.

 HOW TO OBSERVE

 Pick up a delicious watermelon and slice it up.
 Invite the neighborhood over to share.
 While you’re enjoying the yummy fruit, have a watermelon seed spitting contest.
 Don’t forget to celebrate with the rest of the country!
 Post on social media using #NationalWatermelonDay.

 Our research was unable to find the creator and origin of National Watermelon Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!